By the end of this section, you will be able to:

 Step 2.
 Did the described change affect supply or demand?
 A change in tastes, from traditional news sources (print, radio, and television) to digital sources, caused a change in demand for the former.

 Step 3.
 Was the effect on demand positive or negative?
 A shift to digital news sources will tend to mean a lower quantity demanded of traditional news sources at every given price, causing the demand curve for print and other traditional news sources to shift to the left, from D0 to D1.

 Step 4.
 Compare the new equilibrium price and quantity to the original equilibrium price.
 The new equilibrium (E1) occurs at a lower quantity and a lower price than the original equilibrium (E0).

 The decline in print news reading predates 2004.
 Print newspaper circulation peaked in 1973 and has declined since then due to competition from television and radio news.
 In 1991, 55% of Americans indicated they received their news from print sources, while only 29% did so in 2012.
 Radio news has followed a similar path in recent decades, with the share of Americans obtaining their news from radio declining from 54% in 1991 to 33% in 2012.
-Television news has held its own over the last 15 years, with a market share staying in the mid to upper fifties.
+Television news has held its own in recent years, with a market share staying in the mid to upper fifties.
 What does this suggest for the future, given that two-thirds of Americans under 30 years old say they do not obtain their news from television at all?